 Your body adapts to changes and the demands you put on it.
 Think you can run a marathon?
-If you run a little further each day for a year, you can.
+You can run a little further each day for a year.
 Also, this is your body adapting to your changing demands.
 The same principle holds in the gym: add a small amount of weight each session, and your body will work to push that weight.

 If you continue to overload a muscle by adding more weight, that muscle will adapt and grow larger and more robust.
-However, lifting the same weight for the same number of reps will maintain its size and strength, but it will not grow.
+However, lifting the same weight for the same number of reps will maintain its size and strength but will not grow.

-The Specific Adaptation to Imposed Demands (SAID) principle states that you must challenge your body in a specific way that you want to improve.
+The Specific Adaptation to Imposed Demands (SAID) principle states that you must challenge your body in a specific way you want to improve.
 For example, if you want to be stronger, you must strength train.
-If you want a stronger heart and lungs (cardiorespiratory system), you need cardiovascular training.
+You need cardiovascular training if you want a stronger heart and lungs (cardiorespiratory system).

 The General Adaptation Syndrome (GAS) explains how your body reacts to exercise, lifting weights, or running laps on the track.
 It helps understand how someone new to exercise has different training needs than someone who has been training for years.
 The GAS principle also explains the need for rest periods so that your muscles have time to repair and recover.